[Major revision–posted 5/20/21 (replaces 3/7/17 edition)]

 (10) One or more faculty members from the TTU Health Sciences Center

-The Senior Vice President for Research will appoint members of the IRB, other than those specified by virtue of position.
+The Vice President for Research will appoint members of the IRB, other than those specified by virtue of position.
 Each will be appointed for a three-year term, except when lesser terms may be required to maintain balance, membership, and continuity of IRB operations.
 Alternate members will be appointed, normally for three-year terms.
 Alternates may attend meetings as voting members in place of a member who represents the same area of expertise or interest.